 y el verme te vuelve loca

-This version reaches the seventh degree in the middle of the second sung line.
+Canalejas in 1934 with Manolo de Badajoz (third fret por medio).
+The seventh degree is heard in the middle of the second sung line.

 (Si es)tá muerta que la velen